pyrocko/pyrocko/doc/source/library/examples/snuffler_markers.rst

 picks to a user script or, vice versa, to visualize processing results from a user script in the interactive waveform browser.

-Markers are handled in Pyrocko through the :py:mod:`pyrocko.marker` module.
+Markers are handled in Pyrocko through the :py:mod:`pyrocko.gui.snuffler.marker` module.
-They are represented by the :py:class:`pyrocko.marker.Marker` class and the :py:class:`pyrocko.marker.EventMarker` and :py:class:`pyrocko.marker.PhaseMarker` subclasses.
-The functions :py:func:`pyrocko.marker.load_markers` and :py:func:`pyrocko.marker.save_markers` can be used to read and write markers in the file format used by Snuffler.
+They are represented by the :py:class:`~pyrocko.gui.snuffler.marker.Marker` class and the :py:class:`~pyrocko.gui.snuffler.marker.EventMarker` and :py:class:`~pyrocko.gui.snuffler.marker.PhaseMarker` subclasses.
+The functions :py:func:`~pyrocko.gui.snuffler.marker.load_markers` and :py:func:`~pyrocko.gui.snuffler.marker.save_markers` can be used to read and write markers in the file format used by Snuffler.

 Read markers from file exported by Snuffler
 -------------------------------------------